wildfly/quickstart/README.md

         mvn jboss-as:undeploy

 <a id="verifyall"></a>
-### Verify the Quickstarts Build and Deploy with One Command
+### Verify the Quickstarts Build with One Command
 -------------------------

-You can verify the quickstarts build and deploy using one command.
+You can verify the quickstarts build using one command.
 However, quickstarts that have complex dependencies must be skipped.
 For example, the _jax-rs-client_ quickstart is a RESTEasy client that depends on the deployment of the _helloworld-rs_ quickstart.
 As noted above, the root `pom.xml` file defines a `complex-dependencies` profile to exclude these quickstarts from the root build process.

-To build and test the quickstarts:
+To build the quickstarts:

 1. Do not start the server.
 2. Open a command line and navigate to the root directory of the quickstarts.
-3. Use this command to build, deploy, and undeploy the quickstarts that do not have complex dependencies:
+3. Use this command to build the quickstarts that do not have complex dependencies:

         For JBoss AS 7 or JBoss Enterprise Application Platform 6 (Maven user settings configured):